AnalogAfternoon/RHCSA-EX200-RHEL10/Lessons/lesson-01-using-the-command-line.md

 ## Key Takeaway

 These are the most basic navigation commands in Linux.
 You will use them constantly — memorize them early.
-Think of `pwd` as "where am I?", `ls` as "what's here?", and `cd` as "take me there."